NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 Here we provide a [list of bugs](./Bug-List.md) exposed by COMFORT-generated test cases.

 # Getting Start Guide
 For convenience, we have provided a pre-configured live server with a Python Jupyter Notebook to work through our techiques (Please see the ReadMe document on the AE submission website on how to access the Notebook).
-The notebook provides instructions on how to configure and test our techniques on a small-scale dataset.
+The notebook provides instructions on how to test our techniques on a small-scale dataset.

 Note that we do not log IP addresses or other accessing information, but if you have concerns on this, you could use a [Tor Browser](https://www.torproject.org/download/) to access our demo website.